TeamOPifex/node-xcode-opifex/README.md

 # node-xcode-opifex

+Allows you to edit xcodeproject files and write them back out.

-Modified for the OPengine
+> Modified for the OPengine [https://github.com/TeamOPifex/OPengine](https://github.com/TeamOPifex/OPengine)

-Primary change is Xcode 8 project support.
+> Primary change in this fork is Xcode 8 project support.
 (Not all functionality has been added yet, only that which the OPengine required)

-> parser/toolkit for xcodeproj project files

-Allows you to edit xcodeproject files and write them back out.

 ## Example